 Canker sores, also called aphthous ulcers, are small painful sores inside the mouth.
 The lesions are oval shaped ulcers with a yellow-gray center that a red ring surrounds.
 Canker sores typically last 1–2 weeks.

 Canker sores can make eating, drinking, and talking painful.
-They usually go away without treatment within 2 weeks.
-Several over-the-counter (OTC) treatments are available to help speed up healing.
+They usually go away without treatment within

 The exact cause of canker sores is unclear.
 However, they may have links to hormone changes, mouth injuries, and nutritional deficiencies.